adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 }
 ```

-If this is what you want to accomplish, then read no furthur.
+If this is all that you want to accomplish, then read no furthur.
 There is no sense in making life more difficult than necessary.

 For everyone else, this post will show how frames from the camera can be continuously rendered in a window of your own application.

 ### SDL2

-We'll use SDL2 to create the window for displaying the video.
+We'll use SDL2 for displaying the video.
 The basics of SDL2 was covered here https://almostalwaysauto.com/posts/basic-gui.
 You may want to read it first before moving on.
 Here is the code for initializing the library and generating a window.

 ```cpp